OmerShehzad/QuizApp/README.md

 # QuizApp
-Quizzler App is Developed in Android Studio!
+Quizzler App is Developed in Android Studio For Android Platform!